Pierre-Emerick Aubameyang and the family ties that bind

 If Aubameyang has gone from strength to strength, can Gabon go toe-to-toe with Africa's football powerhouses?

-First up, the hosts need to navigate a group that comprises Burkina Faso and Cameroon as well as Sunday's opponents Guinea-Bissau.
+First up, the hosts need to navigate a group that comprises Burkina Faso and Cameroon as well as Saturday's opponents Guinea-Bissau.

 "Every time, we get the best teams," laments Aubameyang.
 "It's crazy!